-Feminist Liberation Theologians' Network 2020 Meeting Report Feminist Liberation Theologies on the Ground: Acting When We Are in extremis chaired the session on "Feminist Liberation Theologies on the Ground: Acting When We Are in extremis."
+Feminist Liberation Theologians' Network 2020 Meeting Report Feminist Liberation Theologies on the Ground: Acting When We Are in extremis extremis."
 The Women's Caucus of the AAR/SBL collaborated, with Elizabeth Ursic bringing greetings from that group.

 Mary E. Hunt December 1, 2020